 International harmonisation of tax regulations

-Several joint projects have been launched within the OECD and the EU during the last few years with the aim of redrawing the field for international taxation.
-The development is driven by the major economies and is expected to be of importance for Swedish firms, private individuals and Sweden’s public finances.
+Member states of the OECD and the EU have launched several joint projects during the last few years, with the aim of redrawing the field of international taxation.
+The major economies are driving these developments, and they are expected to be of significant consequence for Swedish firms, private individuals, and Sweden’s public finances.

-A number of bilateral information agreements aimed at counteracting illegal tax evasion have also been entered into at country level, which prompts the following question:
+States have also entered into a number of bilateral information-sharing agreements aimed at counteracting illegal tax evasion, which prompts the following question:

 Globalisation increases competitive position

-The Swedish economy has undergone a rapid process of internationalisation rapidly and Swedish companies nowadays operate in global competition.
-A tax system that encourages enterprise, innovation and some risk taking is important in a globalised world.
-Internationalisation also means that international markets for well-educated and qualified labour are increasingly competitive.
-In this light we must ask the following question:
+The Swedish economy has increased rapidly its integration with the global economy, and Swedish companies now face challenges from significantly more foreign competitors.
+A tax system that encourages enterprise, innovation, and some risk-taking is important in a globalised world.
+Globalisation also makes the international market for highly skilled labour more competitive.
+We must therefore ask the following question:

-– How can the tax system be designed to increase companies’ competitiveness and motivate people to partake in education and on the labour market?
+– How can the tax system be designed to increase companies’ competitiveness and motivate people to acquire higher education and increase participation in the labour market?

 Digitalisation, technological development and changed consumption patterns

-When taxes were radically reformed in Sweden almost 30 years ago, Internet was hardly in use to any great extent.
-Today, the economy is rapidly being digitalised.
-For parties in Swedish industry, technological development involves major investments and, consequently also major risk taking.
-Digitalisation has also given rise to new business models that contain aspects of the sharing economy.
-Companies with new types of digital solution therefore compete with companies operating in the traditional economy, and it is sometimes unclear how these new actors should be taxed.
-Possible questions:
+When taxes were last radically reformed in Sweden almost 30 years ago, the Internet was in its infancy.
+Today, the entire economy is becoming rapidly digitalised.
+For Swedish industry, technological advances involve significant investment and, consequently, also significant risk-taking.
+Digitalisation has also given rise to new business models incorporating the sharing economy.
+Companies offering new types of digital solutions thus compete with companies operating in the traditional economy, and it is sometimes unclear how these new actors should be taxed.
+Possible questions include:

-– How should the tax system handle the growing e-commerce and the sharing economy?
+– How should the tax system handle rising levels of e-commerce and the expansion of the sharing economy?

-– What are the likely broad tax bases in the future, given further globalisation and technological development?
+– What are the likely broad tax bases in the future, assuming further globalisation and technological development?